 Unfortunately, some motorists either do not follow the law or may unknowingly allow their coverage to lapse or cancel.
 These drivers are considered “uninsured.”
 If an uninsured driver causes an accident that damages your car or injures you or your passengers, uninsured motorist insurance will protect you.
 So, it is advisable to buy a policy.

 If you or a loved one have been involved in a car accident, you may be liable for financial compensation.
-Contact the best Georgia personal injury attorney at Jamie Ballard Law for legal advice.
+Contact the best Atlanta personal injury attorney at Jamie Ballard Law for legal advice.
 We will help you fight your case and get you the maximum compensation possible.